Politics1

 WORKERS WORLD PARTY - The WWP was formed in 1959 by a pro-Chinese communist faction that split from the Socialist Workers Party.
 Although the WWP theoretically supports worker revolutions, the WWP supported the Soviet actions that crushed worker uprisings in Hungary in the 1950s, Griswold--Holmes (WWP) 1980Czechoslovakia in the 1960s and Poland in the early 1980s.
 The WWP was largely an issue-oriented revolutionary party until they fielded their first candidate for president in 1980.
 The militant WWP believes that "capitalist democracy produces nothing but hot air" and that "the power of the workers and the oppressed is in the streets, not in Washington."
 FBI Director Louis Freeh attacked the WWP in his May 2001 remarks before a US Senate committee: "Anarchists and extremist socialist groups -- many of which, such as the Workers World Party -- have an international presence and, at times, also represent a potential threat in the United States" of rioting and street violence.
 The more revoltionary wing of the WWP broke away in 2006 to form the Party of Socialism & Liberation (PSL).
 After the WWP-PSL split, the WWP failed to field a Presidential ticket in 2008 and 2012.
 In 2016, the party nominated longtime party activist Monica Moorhead for President (18th place - 4,250 votes).
 Moorhead was previously the WWP presidential nominee in 1996 and 2000.
 The WWP failed to field any presidential ticket in 2020.
 Official news site: Workers World.

 WORKING CLASS PARTY - The WCP was founded in 2016 as a socialist, anti-capitalist, anti-racist party which asserts "working people need our own party, a party of our whole class, built around the conviction that the working class and the employing class have nothing in common."
 The party looks at the late socialist Eugene Debs as a hero of their movement, although they seem to express a more radical view that disdains elections.
 "The working class cannot solve its problems through elections, not in a society where the capitalist class controls all the levels of power.
 Elections were not the end goal of these candidates, only the beginning," they explain.
 The WCP wants to have militant unions to fight both "the bosses" and capitalism, and have the WCP act as the political entity to carry on the fight in the electoral venue.
-The WCP has active chapters and routinely fields congressional and state candidates in Michigan, Maryland and Massachusetts.
+The WCP has active chapters and routinely fields congressional and state candidates in Michigan, Maryland, Illinois and Massachusetts.

 WORKING FAMILIES PARTY - The WFP, founded in 1998 by a coalition of labor unions, was for many years a one-state party which operated only in New York.
 During 2006-08, the WFP expanded by launching new chapters in a few other states.
 By 2008, the WFP obtained ballot access and nominated congressional candidates in New York, Connecticut and Oregon.
 The WFP essentially operates as a "fusion" party which co-nominates candidates of established parties.
 This fusion move allows WFP candidates -- who are almost exclusively Democrats -- to appear on a second ballot line in the same election.
 Fusion "gives voters a way to 'vote their values' without spoiling an election," explain the WFP's website.
 The WFP exists to advance a pro-labor union political agenda focused almost entirely on liberal economic and employment issues.
 The WFP to date has endorsed candidates in the Democratic presidential contests: Bernie Sanders for President in 2016, and endorsed Elizabeth Warren in 2020.
 No WFP presidential nominee fielded to date.